raymondmwaura-osdev/arch-insights/errors.md

 The errors above are raised when you try to run a graphical application when not in a graphical session context (from a tty).

 This can also happen if you run the application from a tmux session, and tmux was started from a tty.
-Since tmux was run from a tty, it won't have the `WAYLAND_DISPLAY` or `DISPLAY` environment variables set.
+Since tmux was run from a tty, it won't have the `WAYLAND_DISPLAY` or `DISPLAY` environment variables set, and therefore the graphical applications won't work.
+To fix this, you can close all tmux ressions, and start it from within a graphical session like sway.